sapcxtools/environment/README.md

 Restart your terminal once again and you are ready to start working with CXDEV!

-Simply open your project by running `yLoadProject <PATH>`.
-You may want to define an alias for this or even multiple aliases per project:
+Simply open your project by running `yLoadProject <PATH> (<NAME>)`.
+You may want to define aliases for one or even multiple projects like this:

 ```
 alias yproject1='yLoadProject /path/to/customerA/project1 "Customer Projekt1"